zuowendong/Zuowendong/README.md

 <!--
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Zuowendong&layout=compact)](https://github.com/anuraghazra/github-readme-stats)
 -->
-Today is May 7, 2026, let's keep going!
+Today is May 8, 2026, let's keep going!
 As the saying goes.
-Wild flowers on the ridge quietly weave a colorful blanket.
+I’ve nothing to do today but smile.